How to Pass the NCLEX-RN®: The Osmosis Ultimate Guide

 What topics does the NCLEX-RN cover?

 Exam content is based on overall client needs.
-Since patients and environments vary across a wide spectrum, expect a wide range of questions.
+Since clients and environments vary across a wide spectrum, expect a wide range of questions.
 We’ll go more in-depth on the question distribution and content areas below.

 How often does the NCLEX-RN test format change?